 Different colours can trigger certain feelings and responses; some colours work better or work on different social media platforms.
 An example would be: yellow reflects youth and fun (Snapchat) whilst the colour blue overlap with feelings or trust or serenity (Facebook or Twitter).

-Being consisted with your colour theme is key, more so when it reflects your brand.
+Being consistent with your colour theme is key, more so when it reflects your brand.
 Make time to research different platforms your company is currently using to see what works best on each channel as it’ll not only benefit your social media accounts but your business as well.

 It can sometimes be difficult to decide which pieces are right to post and you may have to test your way forward to determine which themes of visual content works best for you and your audience.
 In addition, it’s good to do research on how your target audience reacts to content on different social media channels.
 Keep in mind that it’s important to remain consistent throughout.